donatelucas/planner/README.md

 - [ ] Reduce size of initial cells

 Functionality:
+- [ ] Change sidebar to things that are more useful
 - [x] Adjust input cells to amount of text fetched from input
 - [x] Add SAVE button to the sidebar for users to save their work, and send the content to the localStorage